Technology-Notes/nvidia-docker-wiki/Installation-(version-3.0).md

 ## Prerequisites

-The list of prerequisites for running nvidia-docker 2.0 is described below.
+The list of prerequisites for running the NVIDIA runtime is described below.
 For information on how to install Docker for your Linux distribution, please refer to the [Docker documentation](https://docs.docker.com/engine/installation).

 1. GNU/Linux x86_64 with kernel version > 3.10